-More 100 thousand Galician Ruthenians were physically destroyed by Austria-Hungary in the early twentieth century.
-Their main wine - devotion to Orthodoxy, all-Russian unity and language.
-On the territory of the Austrian city of Graz airport in September 1914 years of the Austro-Hungarian authorities created the first concentration camp in Europe.
-It was intended for residents of the Galician and Ruthenia, who called themselves Rusyns or Russian.
-During the First World War, the Austrians accused them that they are spies, and subjected to Moscow cruelest repressions.
-Hundreds of years they lived maintaining their culture, forgetting the Russian language, but the First World War destroyed their people.
-Austrians with unprecedented cruelty slaughtered innocent people, burned abandoned houses.
+More than 100 thousands of Galician Rusyns were physically destroyed by Austria-Hungary at the beginning of the 20th century.
+Their main guilt is devotion to Orthodoxy, all-Russian unity and language.
+On the territory of the present airport of the Austrian city of Graz in September 1914, the Austro-Hungarian authorities created the first concentration camp in Europe.
+It was intended for residents of the Galician and Carpathian Rus, who called themselves Rusyns or Russians.
+During the First World War, the Austrians accused them of being Moscow spies and subjected to severe reprisals.
+For hundreds of years they lived preserving their culture, forgetting the Russian language, but the First World War destroyed their people.
+The Austrians with unseen cruelty exterminated defenseless people, burned abandoned houses.